realiii/pygeopkg/README.md

 # pygeopkg

-pygeopkg is a Python 2/3 compatible library that allows for the creation and population of (write to) an OGC GeoPackage database.
-For more details on GeoPackages please see the [OGC web page](http://www.geopackage.org/).
+**pygeopkg** is a Python compatible library that allows for the creation and population of (*write-to*) an OGC GeoPackage database, including creating features within this resource.
+GeoPackages can be opened and viewed software solutions built for viewing and analyzing spatial data, including ArcGIS and QGIS.

+For more details on OGC GeoPackages, please see the [OGC web page](http://www.geopackage.org/).

 ## Installation

-pygeopkg was created to work as a packaged sub-respository in a larger python library.
-As such users should simply add this repository as a sub repository (via git) to their main repository or download the files and add them to their projects as they see fit.
+**pygeopkg** was created to work as a packaged sub-respository in a larger Python library.
+As such, users should simply add this repository as a sub-repository via git to their main repository or download the files and add them to their projects as they see fit.

+### Python Compatibility

+The **pygeopkg** library is compatible with Python 2+ and Python 3+.

 ## Usage

-pygeopkg can be used to create a new empty GeoPackage from scratch, create new Feature Classes within a GeoPackage and populate the feature class with geometry and attributes.
+**pygeopkg** can be used to:
+* Create a new empty GeoPackage from scratch.
+* Create new Feature Classes within a GeoPackage.
+* Populate Feature Classes with geometry and attributes. (see **Steps 3 & 4**)

-### Create an empty GeoPackage
+### Step 1 - Create An Empty GeoPackage

 ```python
 from pygeopkg.core.geopkg import GeoPackage